New Facebook Changes to Catalog Match Rate — Auto Marketers, Pay Attention!

 Again, Moira views a VDP on the Ray’s Auto website, and the Facebook pixel fires.

 However, Ray hasn’t checked in on his Facebook catalog in a while, so he doesn’t know that something is wrong.
 The Facebook pixel event cannot be matched with a product in the catalog.
-This could be due to any number of reasons, including but not limited to:
+This could be due to any number of reasons, such as:

 - The last inventory feed upload to the catalog was not successful.